isabella232/coveo-code/README.md

-# coveo-code README
+# coveo-code

 Visual Studio Code plugin for Coveo Search UI

 This is a work in progress.
-No official release has been made yet.
+No official release yet.